 Prepare for your June Advising visit

-- In early May, expect a letter from Michael Huber, Dean of Academic Life, assigning your day of advising.
+- In early May, expect a letter from Michael Huber, Dean of Academic Life.
 Included with this letter will be a packet of information for both you and your parents.

-- You will also receive health forms from the Health Center.
-If you do not receive a separate packet from the Health Center by May 19, please call 484-664-3130.
+- You will also receive a letter regarding health forms from the Health Center.
+If you do not receive a separate packet from the Health Center by May 17, please call 484-664-3130.

-- Return the postcard and read through the Welcome to Muhlenberg booklet
+- Return the postcard by May 17 and read through the Welcome To Muhlenberg booklet.

-Complete the rsvp postcard on the front of the booklet and return it to the college by May 19 to ensure your appointment or call the office at 484-664-3130 to reschedule your day, if necessary.
+Complete the rsvp postcard on the front of the booklet that you received by mail and return it to the college by May 17 to ensure your appointment or call the office at 484-664-3130 to reschedule your day, if necessary.
 Highlight that day on your calendar and call the office as soon as possible should any conflicts arise.